 Almost every financial transaction involves some type of fee, and these can be classified as soft costs.
-Other soft costs in this category may include loan-generated interest, bank transaction fees, and accounting expenses; costs of accounting and timekeeping software; and fees such as construction loan commitment fees, mortgage broker fees, and permanent commitment fees.
+Other soft costs in this category may include loan-generated interest, bank transaction fees, and accounting expenses; costs of timekeeping and accounting software; and fees such as construction loan commitment fees, mortgage broker fees, and permanent commitment fees.

 Project management costs include compensation for staff required to handle all construction-related documentation and drawings as well as security and safety staff, temporary staffing, runners, and all supporting staff, even when they are not located on-site.
 This is very important if you have rates that include the cost of principals and other management staff from a company's headquarters.

-This category includes all required insurance for the completion of the construction project including, but not limited to, bid bonds, payment bonds, professional liability insurance, performance bonds, and sub-guard policies.
+Insurance costs may encompass all required insurance for the completion of the construction project as well as fees or dues for bid bonds, payment bonds, professional liability insurance, performance bonds, and subguard policies.
 Insurance costs are based on the total project cost and may be affected by the insured's past performance.

-Taxes on construction projects may be assessed by state and local agencies depending on the amount of money being invested in the construction.
-Taxes based on material and labor rates can significantly increase the cost of the project if not considered properly.
+Taxes on construction projects may be assessed by state and local agencies, depending on the amount of money being invested in the construction.
+Taxes based on material and labor rates can significantly increase the cost of the project if they are not managed properly.

 Marketing and advertising costs may include brochures and other marketing products, public relations, and general marketing campaigns.
 Projects may also use open houses and community-related activities to engage with neighbors and promote community discussion and buy-in.

-Some of the initial testing and feasibility studies are considered soft costs, including:
+Some initial testing and feasibility studies are considered soft costs, including: